Chart Color Schemes

 Albion Park Rail faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 10.1%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 7.2%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.3%).
-Vocational credentials are prevalent, with 46.2% of residents aged 15+ holding them, including advanced diplomas (9.8%) and certificates (36.4%).
-Educational participation is high at 26.0%, with 9.1% in primary education, 6.9% in secondary education, and 3.0% pursuing tertiary education.
+The area has lower university qualification rates at 10.1%, significantly below the NSW average of 32.2%.
+This disparity presents both challenges and opportunities for targeted educational initiatives.
+Bachelor degrees are the most common at 7.2%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.3%).
+Trade and technical skills are prominent, with 46.2% of residents aged 15+ holding vocational credentials – advanced diplomas (9.8%) and certificates (36.4%).

 Frequently Asked Questions - Education